Back to blog

 Companies that know most about their competitors and markets, in general, immediately gain a competitive advantage and increase their chances of outperforming their competitors.

-Likewise, competitive intelligence is, of course, acquired through gathering data.
-The data most commonly used to generate accurate competitive insight comes from public web data sources.
+Likewise, a competitive intelligence report is, of course, acquired through data gathering.
+The data most commonly used to generate accurate competitive insight comes from public web data sources, often accessed through B2B data API solutions such as those offered by Coresignal.

 In this article, you will learn about competitive intelligence best practices, data sources, types of competitive research, tools, and more.